deysipaniagua7/Project-4/README.md

 ## Workflow Summary
 1. Data Handling & Preprocessing
-  Imported and explored dataset
+- Imported and explored the dataset
+- Cleaned data:
-  Cleaned data: removed blank or zero-value rows and cells Text pre-processing with nltk:
+  - Removed blank or zero-value rows and cells
+- Text preprocessing with NLTK:
-  Stopword removal
+  - Stopword removal
-  Lemmatization (reducing words to their root forms) General text cleaning
+  - Lemmatization (reducing words to root forms)
+  - General text cleaning

 2. Text Embedding
-  Loaded DistilBERT and its tokenizer for efficiency and accuracy Created a custom BertEmbedder class to:
+- Loaded DistilBERT and tokenizer for efficient and accurate embeddings
+- Created a custom `BertEmbedder` class to:
-  Tokenize job description text
+  - Tokenize job description text
-  Process text in batches
+  - Process text in batches
-  Generate contextual BERT embeddings
+  - Generate contextual BERT embeddings
-  Transformed job descriptions into meaningful numerical vectors
+- Transformed job descriptions into meaningful numerical vectors

 3. Feature Extraction & Engineering
-  TF-IDF Vectorization to capture important term patterns Chi-squared feature selection to identify high-signal (red flag) words associated with fraud Added a new column containing BERT-generated features for each job post
+- Applied TF-IDF vectorization to capture important term patterns
+- Used chi-squared feature selection to identify high-signal words linked to fraud
+- Added a new column with BERT-generated features for each job post

 4. Modeling & Evaluation
-  Split data into training and test sets
+- Split data into training and test sets
-  Built a pipeline that integrates embedding, feature processing, and classification Trained a logistic regression model to classify postings Evaluated the model using classification reports (precision, recall, F1-score) Identified top 10 keywords for the first three test samples for interpretability
+- Built a pipeline combining embedding, feature processing, and classification
+- Trained a logistic regression model to detect fraudulent listings
+- Evaluated model using classification report (precision, recall, F1-score)
+- Extracted top 10 keywords for interpretability from the first 3 test samples

 5. Output & Serialization
+- Saved the following as `.pkl` files for reuse and deployment:
-  Saved: Trained model
+  - Trained model
-  TF-IDF vectorizer
+  - TF-IDF vectorizer
-  Processed datasets
+  - Processed datasets
-  Feature selection results
+  - Feature selection results
-  as .pkl files for future use and deployment

-6. Goal
-  The main goal of this project is to identify fraudulent job listings based solely on text data—helping protect users from scams and misleading offers.
+6. Goal: The main goal of this project is to identify fraudulent job listings based solely on text data—helping protect users from scams and misleading offers.
-  Tech Stack & Libraries
+-  Tech Stack & Libraries
-  Transformers (HuggingFace) — DistilBERT model & tokenizer PyTorch — for model inference
+  - Transformers (HuggingFace) — DistilBERT model & tokenizer
+  - PyTorch — for model inference
-  NLTK — text pre-processing
+  - NLTK — text preprocessing
-  Scikit-learn — modeling, vectorization, evaluation Pandas — data handling
+  - Scikit-learn — modeling, vectorization, evaluation
+  - Pandas — data handling

 7. Key Takeaways
-  Contextual embeddings (like BERT) greatly enhance model performance for NLP tasks.
+- Contextual embeddings (like BERT) significantly boost NLP model performance
-  Simple models like logistic regression can still perform well when paired with strong features.
+- Simple models (e.g., logistic regression) perform well with strong features
-  Interpretable ML (TF-IDF + chi-squared) helps us explain model decisions and identify fraud indicators.
+- Interpretable ML (TF-IDF + chi-squared) explains predictions and highlights fraud indicators

 ## Repo Structure
 Due file size limitations, we were unable to upload each Trial's .ipynb file output.
 Therefore, below is a brief description of our repo including each Trial's .ipynb file and their output: